 So, why do they get such a bad rap?
-Because often we aren’t automating the planning and followup processes to get the most out of them.
+Because often we are not automating the planning and follow-up processes to get the most out of them.
 With meeting management software that handles finding the perfect space, flawlessly managing visitors, and following up with resource utilization data and insights; firms can automate heavy admin tasks and boost their profits.

 Artificial intelligence is already transforming the legal profession in a variety of ways through improved access to data.
 As the field grows, AI is taking over many time-intensive legal tasks, which frees up humans to take on more critical tasks like reviewing pre-sorted documents, negotiating, and appearing in court.